Policy Optimization in Dynamic Bayesian Network Hybrid Models of Biomanufacturing Processes: Purification Process Dynamics in Integrated Process Control

 \section{{Purification Process Dynamics in Integrated Process Control}}

+This section provides details about the downstream operation added in Section \ref{sec:newintegrated}.
 Similarly to Appendix \ref{appendix sec: fermentation kinetics}, we develop a mechanistic model of the purification process during the production of citrate acid.
 The downstream process described here is a simplified version of what is given in \cite{varga2001prediction}.
 It contains multiple stages, including: (C1) disc stack centrifugation for cell debris removal; (P1) a first ammonium sulphate precipitation stage to selectively precipitate undesired impurities; and (P2) a second ammonium sulphate precipitation to selectively precipitate the desired product.
 In the downstream setup, sensors are only placed at the entrance and exit of each stage.

 As the particle sizes of whole cell or cell debris are relatively large, we expect Stage (C1) to yield good separation of the material.
 Thus, given the output $(X_{f},C,S,N)$ of the upstream fermentation process, we obtain the following aggregated process state after centrifugation: